Intrinsic or intrarenal

 (ATN) is a condition in which the small filtering tubes in the kidney are

 injured.
-ATN is a common cause of intrinsic acute renal failure often seen in
+ATN is a common cause of intrinsic acute kidney injury often seen in

 people who are already hospitalized.
 ATN may occur because of: